 - 1. All normally-operating building and precinct systems must be electrified; - 2.
-Buildings and public realm design must achieve high levels of energy efficiency through passive design and efficient - 3.
+Buildings and public realm design must achieve high levels of energy efficiency through passive design and efficient services; - 3.
 Development must demonstrate how it has reduced embodied carbon in all construction by 30% relative to 'Business As Usual' with a stretch target of 40% using Green Star LCA methodology; - 4.
-Development must ensure that rooftops used are for energy generation (through Photovoltaic panels) where not otherwise used for services, resident or visitor amenity, or vegetation-based habitat.
+Development must ensure that rooftops used are for energy generation (through Photovoltaic panels) where not otherwise used for services (except for The Bays Metro Station where roof-mounted solar PV is not applicable), resident or visitor amenity, or vegetation-based habitat.
 Where photovoltaic panels are located, development must also explore the opportunity for vegetation to sit beneath the panels; - 5.
 Development applications are to consider and outline where future batteries could be suitable within future development design.
-This could include potential adaptive reuse of former basement / parking areas. - Development is to consider how energy, water, or other utilities are shared between buildings or across the precinct.
+This could include potential adaptive reuse of former basement / parking areas. - 6.
+Development is to consider how energy, water, or other utilities are shared between buildings or across the precinct.